 Oral cancer screenings are done routinely by your dentist to look for the early warning signs of oral cancer.
-The earlier oral cancer is detected; the better chances are of eliminating the disease.
+The earlier oral cancer is detected, the better chances are of eliminating the disease.
 If initial screenings are inconclusive, your dentist may require more tests to be sure.
-During the exam, your dentist will look for any open sores or red spots that could indicate early onset oral cancer.
-While rare, this form of cancer effects mostly older patients, and is checked for at every routine cleaning.
+During the exam, your dentist will look for any open sores or red spots that could indicate early-onset oral cancer.
+While rare, this form of cancer affects mostly older patients and is checked for at every routine cleaning.

 Regular check-ups not only will improve your smile but also can save you from a life-threatening disease like oral cancer.
 Make sure to visit your dentist at least twice a year to ensure your mouth remains healthy.
 If you notice any lump or unusual spots in your mouth, do not wait and immediately rush to your dentist.
 The sooner oral cancer is detected, the higher the chances you have of getting cured.

-Some people are more susceptible to oral cancer than others, like those who use chewing tobacco, smoke cigarettes, or drink alcohol heavily.
+Some people are more susceptible to oral cancer than others, like those who chew tobacco, smoke cigarettes or drink alcohol heavily.
 Speak with your dentist to learn more about how oral cancer can develop from these harmful activities.
 For detailed information about the disease, you can contact us today.